 The Ambient Air Quality Standards Regulations 2011 (the Regulations), S.I.
 No. 180 of 2011, implement EU Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe.
 The Regulations are referred to in this report for comparison purposes only.
-There is no requirement under the Regulations for individual companies or operators to carry out air monitoring.
-In Ireland, compliance with the Regulations is the responsibility of the Environmental Protection Agency (EPA), which is deemed to be the competent authority for the purpose of Directive 2008/50/EC.
+It should be noted that there is no requirement under the Regulations for individual companies or operators to carry out air monitoring.
+In Ireland, compliance with the Regulations is the responsibility of the Environmental Protection Agency (EPA), which is deemed to be the competent authority for the purpose of EU Directive 2008/50/EC.
 The EPA is required to submit an annual Air Quality report to the Minister of Communications, Climate Action and the Environment and to the European Commission.
-The latest EPA Report entitled: Air Quality in Ireland 2015, Key Indicators of Ambient Air Quality was published in 2016 and is available on the EPA website.
+The latest EPA Report entitled: Air Quality in Ireland 2016, Indicators of Ambient Air Quality was published in 2017 and is available on the EPA website.

-Data collected from each monitoring location presented in this report was well within the limit values mandated in the Regulations in 2016.
+Data collected from each monitoring location presented in this report was well within the limit values mandated in the Regulations in 2017.
 Similarly, data collected since implementation of the air quality monitoring programme has been found to be well within the limit values mandated in the Regulations.

-Section 7.0 of this report compares the annual average NO2 and PM10 concentrations monitored at DAP's monitoring station with the EPA national network stations records for years 2010 - 2015.
-Whilst NO2 concentrations monitored at the DAP monitoring station are 30% lower than in city centre areas, PM10 concentrations are slightly higher.
-The current location of the DAP air quality monitoring station adjacent to an increasingly active construction compound may have contributed to elevated readings of PM10. daa is considering moving the monitoring station to an alternative location in 2017 and will liaise with Fingal County Council and the EPA in determining the new location for the continuous monitoring station within the DAP boundary.
+daa is considering moving the monitoring station to an alternative location in 2018 and will liaise with Fingal County Council and the EPA in determining the new location for the continuous monitoring station within the DAP boundary.
 The results of National Air Monitoring Programmes carried out by the EPA and local authorities and further information relating to air quality such as the Air Quality Index for Health can be found at www.epa.ie.